jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 where  $\ket{\psi}$ is the ouput state on the right-hand side.

-Note that the operations in the diagram are applied left to right, whereas the order is from right to left in the equation.
+Note that the operations in the diagram are applied left to right, whereas the order in the equation is from right to left.
 The order of the gates cannot be interchaged unless the associated operators commute.

 Single qubit operators may be applied to the tensor product of qubit states by taking the tensor product of the operators: